Pakistani textbooks controversies

-The Pakistani Textbooks controversy refers to the claimed inaccuracies & historical denialism.
+There have been various controversies and criticisms of Pakistani textbooks for schools and universities.
+Many concern claimed inaccuracies & historical denialism.
 These inaccuracies & or myths are said to promote religious intolerance, Indophobia & have led to calls for curriculum reform.
 According to the Sustainable Development Policy Institute, Pakistan's textbooks among the nations school system have systematically inculcated as being anti-Indian discriminatory through historical omissions & deliberately been a bit of misinformation since as far back as the 1970s.

 The revisionism can be traced as far back as the rule of General Muhammad Zia-ul-Haq, who instituted a program of Islamization of the country.
 His 1979 policy stated that the highest priority be given to the revision of the curriculum with a view to reorganize the entire content revolving around Islamic thought & giving education an ideological orientation so that Islamic ideology permeates the thinking of a younger generation in an effort to assist them with what he deemed the necessary convictions & an ability to transform society all according to Islamic tenets.
 In March 2016, Senate Chairman Raza Rabbani, from the upper house of the Pakistani Parliament addressed that since then, these same Pakistani textbooks have taught young minds more of the benefits of the performance of a dictatorship rather than that of an actual democracy.